EDUCBA Logo

 Explanation:

-• The main table which we divide into various partitions is considered as a partitioned table.
+• The main table, divided into various partitions, is considered a partitioned table.

 How does Table Partitioning work in PostgreSQL?